-An affected person may object to a decision (to Council) if the person has not applied for a review of the decision (to SAT).
+An affected person may object to a decision by the Council if they have not applied for a review of the decision by the State Administrative Tribunal (SAT).

-The objection is made by preparing it in accordance with Section 33 of the Local Government (Functions and General) Regulations 1996 and Form 4 (of those regulations) and lodging it with the local government, by giving a copy to the CEO, within 28 days after the right of objection arose [i.e. within 28 days after the decision], or within such further time as the local government may allow.
+To do this, the person must follow section 33 of the Local Government (Functions and General) Regulations 1996 and use Form 4 from those regulations.
+The objection must be lodged with the local government by giving a copy to the CEO within 28 days after the right of objection arose (i.e., within 28 days after the decision).
+The local government may allow additional time for lodging the objection.